 3 Rue Jeanne d’Arc, 68800 Thann, France

 Perfect for those who wish to ski or cycle in the Vosges, this boutique hotel is also well-known for its restaurant.
 Rooms are comfortable, air-conditioned, and come with free wifi access.

 Stay in a renovated 19th-century manor house with antique furniture and marble fireplaces during your time in this picturesque village.
 With an outdoor swimming pool, a children’s playground, and a relaxing garden, you’ll have a warm and friendly stay here.

 In the village center, 68800 Thann, France

-This little studio is surrounded by nature and offers you views of the village and the Thur river.
+This little studio is surrounded by nature and offers views of the village and the Thur River.
 You can walk just about anywhere in town from here, and bike parking is available for those who wish to cycle the starting point of the Route des Vins.

 Getting Around Alsace, France

 Transportation around the Alsace region is not difficult.
 Whatever your budget and comfort level, you should be able to move between places relatively easily.

 To get to Alsace, fly into the Strasbourg International Airport or the Mulhouse-Basel-Freiburg EuroAirport.
 Air France as well as many other European carriers, serve the airports from major cities around the continent.